witnet/documentation/smart-contracts/witnet-data-feeds/using-witnet-data-feeds.md

     // ...
 }
 ```

-## Reading last price and timestamp from a Price Feed contract
+## Reading last price and timestamp from a Price Feed contract serving a given currency pair
 ### Solidity example
 ```solidity
 // SPDX-License-Identifier: MIT